Nathan Healy

 Frequently Asked Questions

-In Cleveland’s housing market, this translates to approximately $7,000-$12,000 in added value for typical solar installations.
-Ohio’s property tax exemption means you won’t pay additional taxes on this increased value, making solar a smart investment for Cleveland homeowners.
+In Cleveland’s housing market, this translates to thousands of dollars in added value.
+Ohio’s property tax exemption means you won’t pay additional taxes on this increased value, making solar panels a smart investment that boosts your home’s worth while reducing energy costs.